The Evolution of Salt Rising Bread

 After a few years, they stopped making all the donuts, sub rolls, rolls, breads, pastries, cookies and cakes, but kept the salt rising bread.
 Salt rising is a unique product that you can't get in a lot of places and they decided to put all of their efforts into it.

-Today, Dottie Graham, daughter of Duane runs the bakery and supplies the Cuba Cheese Shoppe with deliveries twice a week.
+Today, Dottie Graham, wife of Duane, runs the bakery.
 If you are ever driving through Angelica in the morning, you may smell the distinct aroma of the Salt Rising Bread - it may not have that stinky socks smell, but you will know it when you smell it!

 Stir together cornstarch and kirsh (if using; otherwise, use water or wine) in a cup.